AndrewWu29/technical_task_qa_web/README.md

 #### Scenario 1 - User access the web site for first time (when not logged in yet)

-Given - the user opens app for the first time (when not logged in yet)
+Given - the user opens web site for the first time (when not logged in yet)

 Then - login screen with user name and password entries and login button is displayed